Wrestling Hillary Clinton: A Memoir

 In 1992, when Bill Clinton was the democratic presidential nominee, I finally saw the joke about Hillary Clinton.
 The 1992 Oliver Stone film JFK prompted American voters to demand that if Clinton won, he’d release the John F. Kennedy and Martin Luther King Junior Assassination Report, which had been classified since it’s first release to President Carter in 1979.
 The summer JFK was released and when President Bush Senior was still in office, I was unofficially training with Delta Force, which was headquartered in Fort Bragg a few miles from the 82nd.

-After my diplomatic passport was granted, I returned to Baton Rouge for a two-week leave before I left for the Middle East again.
-I stopped by Belaire, and when I told Coach what I’d be doing, he shook my hand and said, “Good job, Magik.”
+After the United States granted my diplomatic passport in 1993, I was scheduled to leave for the Middle East again, this time without a gun but with a copy of the Koran.
+I took a two week leave and visited Belaire and told Coach what I’d be doing.
+He shook my hand and said, “Good job, Magik.”

 I said of course.

-He looked up at me and grinned and said, “Well, he’s captain now.”
+He looked up at me and grinned and said, “Well, he’s captain now.
+121 pounds.”

 He chuckled and said, “Goes by the name Paige The Rage.”